 Due to their age, some materials may be extremely brittle or fragile.
 Others may be too large for in-house equipment.
-If the possibility of causing irreversible damage to fragile, brittle, or large-format materials exists, then reproduction of any kind may be prohibited, at the discretion of the Louisiana and Special Collections Department.
+If the possibility of causing irreversible damage to fragile, brittle, or large-format materials exists, then reproduction of any kind may be prohibited, at the discretion of the Louisiana and Special Collections Reading Room staff.

 Materials that are unlikely to suffer undue physical harm during the reproduction process but cannot be scanned in-house must be handled by a vetted professional reprographic studio or organization experienced in the handling of archival materials.
 Patrons are responsible for all applicable reproduction costs, including fees related to transporting the materials.